keroyan/AuUI/README.md

 # What's AuUI

-**AuUI** which is abbreviation for Actual Understanble User Interface.
-You might wonder why that name because a lot of GUI Frameworks are super difficult to understand and overly complicated to build and use.
+**AuUI** which is abbreviation for Actual Understanble User Interface Is a graphical user interface framework to help you build projects faster, easier, cleaner.
+You might wonder why that name and reasoning behind is because a lot of GUI Frameworks are super difficult to understand and overly complicated to build and use.

 In AuUI you will understand how to modify stuff like size, position easily without any extra stuff